danzanzibar/space-rocks/README.txt

 This game is inspired by 2D space games I played as a child in the 90s such as (cough) Asteroids, Maelstrom, and Escape Velocity.
-Unlike many of these games, you are not destroying asteroids with your lasers, but rather the point of the game is to kill UFOs and that are equally trying to kill you.
+Unlike many of these games, you are not destroying asteroids with your lasers, but rather the point of the game is to kill UFOs that are equally trying to kill you.

 The game world is toroidal so you can never reach the edge of space.
 The background nebula does not move at the same pace as the player to give a sense of parallax.
-I hope these add to a sense of truly drifting in the void.
+I hope these add to a feeling of truly drifting in the void.

 How to build and run: